 Always get enthusiastic consent on sexual activity.

-GAME ON! is our new film and the centerpiece of BAEcode
+GAME ON! is the centerpiece of BAEcode, our bystander intervention campaign.

 The concept was developed by co-founder Ella Fairon, WITH teens FOR teens, to portray everyday situations and give them easy strategies they can use to help them step-in, whether in-person or online.
 The entire production team (writing, producing, directing, casting) was comprised of high school and college students.